eye-division/madiacharya/_residencies/1-recent.md

 title: Sanctuary
 _hide_content: true
 description_markdown: >-
-  This series of photographs are from the project **'Sanctuary'**, which took place in Kenya in July 2011.
+  This series of photographs are from the project **‘Sanctuary’**, which took place in Kenya in July 2011.
 They include images of work made during the residency and exhibited at the National Museum of Kenya in Nairobi.
-The **'Sanctuary for Sick Children'** where the residency was hosted, is a charity that works with children who have a range of physical disabilties.
+The **‘Sanctuary for Sick Children’** where the residency was hosted, is a charity that works with children who have a range of physical disabilties.
 Staff also work to make a variety of products such as paper incorporating natural materials such as fibre from banana trees and petals from bougainvillea petals